 - Large soft palate

 Sleep Apnea is usually diagnosed with a sleep test.
-In the past, we used to perform sleep apnea tests in a sleep laboratory with one-night admission in the hospital.
-The patient will have multiple leads attached to the forehead, face and chest area.
+In the past, sleep apnea tests were conducted in a sleep laboratory with one-night admission in the hospital, multiple leads attached to the forehead, face and chest of the patient.
 His/her quality of sleep would then be measured to determine if he/she was suffering from sleep apnea.
-This however led to the one problem known as the “first-night” effect.
-This happens when the patient is unable to fall asleep normally during the sleep test.
+However, such a method of testing did not prove to be fruitful as it led to the “first-night” effect, where patients were unable to fall asleep normally during the sleep test.

 Otherwise, you may have to repeat the sleep test.

-Another simpler way to do the sleep apnea test would be to use the WATCHPAT.
-This can even be performed in the comfort of your own home or hotel and all we need is 4 hours of sleep time for accurate interpretation of the test results.
+Another simpler way to do the sleep apnea test would be to use the WATCHPAT, an FDA-approved portable diagnostic device.
+With the WATCHPAT, sleep tests can be performed in the comfort of your own home or hotel.
+All that’s required is 4 hours of sleep time for accurate interpretation of the test results.

 Picture of a patient with a WATCHPAT undergoing the sleep test

-Depending on the severity of the condition, if you have moderate or severe sleep apnea, it can lead to serious medical conditions that may arise as a result.
+Depending on the severity of the condition, sleep apnea can lead to serious medical conditions as well as a poor quality of life.

-Many people with obstructive sleep apnea (OSA) also experience cardiovascular problems such as increased blood pressure and run an increased risk of heart failure, heart attack and stroke as a result.
-This is due to the extra strain on the cardiovascular system caused by the repeated, sudden drops in blood oxygen levels due to obstructive sleep apnea (OSA).
+Many people with obstructive sleep apnea (OSA) experience cardiovascular problems such as increased blood pressure risk having heart failure, heart attack and stroke as a result.
+This is due to the extra strain on the cardiovascular system caused by the repeated, sudden drops in blood oxygen levels during the sleep cycle.

-Relationships with partners may suffer when the patient’s loud snoring or sudden choking or coughing sounds disrupt and prevent those around them from getting good rest.
-It is no surprise that a high percentage of partners of people who snore happen to be sleep deprived as well.
+Lastly, relationships with partners may suffer when the patient’s loud snoring, sudden choking or coughing sounds disrupt and prevent those around them from getting good rest.
+A high percentage of partners of people who snore happen to be sleep deprived as well.

-What is a Continuous Positive Airway Pressure (CPAP): Continuous Positive Airway Pressure is a treatment that I prescribe to tackle regular as well as more severe cases of obstructive sleep apnea.
+I prescribe a Continuous Positive Airway Pressure (CPAP) to tackle regular as well as more severe cases of obstructive sleep apnea.

 The CPAP is a sort of face mask that is worn by patients whilst sleeping.
-The CPAP machine is linked up to a pump mechanism, that pumps air staright into your nasal passages.
-The air being pumped is at a high pressure, which will manage to get past any blockages in your airway and allow the patient to breathe at a more normal pace.
-Pressure that is delivered by the CPAP into the patient’s upper airway is supposed to be even and does not stop during either the expiration cycle and the inspiration cycle of a patient’s breath.
+The CPAP machine is linked up to a pump mechanism that pumps high pressure air straight into the patient’s nasal passages.
+This pump gets past blockages in the patient’s airway and allows for smoother breathing.
+Pressure that is delivered by the CPAP into the patient’s upper airway is supposed to be even and does not stop during the expiration cycle and the inspiration cycle of a patient’s breath.

-If you are unable to use CPAP, it is important to find out the reason before surgery.
-Sometimes chronic rhinitis or nasal congestion can make it challenging for the machine to create the necessary air pressure CPAP treatment requires to be helpful.
-In this case, it is important to pre-treat the nose to relieve the nasal congestion before doing CPAP therapy.
+If you are unable to use CPAP, it is important to find out the reason why.
+Sometimes, it could be a case of chronic rhinitis or nasal congestion, which makes it challenging for the machine to create the necessary air pressure.
+In this case, it is important to pre-treat the nose to relieve nasal congestion before doing CPAP therapy.

-Surgery is targeted at treating the areas of obstruction.
+Before surgery, the surgeon will find areas of obstruction that cause obstructive sleep apnea.
 For example, if a patient has large tonsils, tonsillectomy can help treat this condition.
 If there are nasal causes of obstruction, a septoplasty or turbinate reduction surgery can help treat the sleep apnea too.
 The type of surgery performed will be tailored to the individual patient and his site of obstruction so it can be variable.
 Thankfully with the latest technologies, surgeries can now be performed in a minimally invasive manner in a relatively painless manner.